 Zero Waste Tip: The excess plant material can be applied on small wounds to clean, disinfect, and promote healing to the area.
 It can also be applied on the skin as a mask ingredient for an antioxidant and vitamin boost.

 How do you like to use heal all?
 Let us know in the comments below!
-Just in time for sowing, seeds for this plant can be found on our website, Etsy, or at the downtown Veneta Farmer’s Market on Saturdays, 10-2pm.
+Just in time for sowing, seeds for this plant can be found on our website, Etsy, or straight from the farm!
+Lovelight Herb Farm is a great place to find your heal all and many different medicinal and culinary herbs!

 Disclaimer: Talk to your doctor or herbalist before use, as everyone can have different reactions and benefits from this plant.